DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 If you can’t see waveforms, you might think there’s no audio.
 Go to Timeline > Show Audio Waveforms and make sure it’s checked.

-We tested this by disabling waveforms and asking someone unfamiliar with DaVinci to troubleshoot.
-They assumed the audio was missing.
+With waveforms disabled, it’s easy to assume the audio is missing entirely when it’s actually playing fine.
 According to EaseUS’s waveform guide, this setting is often disabled by accident.

 Waveforms also won’t show if your timeline zoom is too far out.
 Zoom in until you can see individual frames.